2019 Home Renovation Costs Per Square Foot in Fairfield County

 A cost breakdown on materials, labor, and permits for your Connecticut home remodel

-UPDATED: Read our 2022 Fairfield County Kitchen Remodeling Costs and Bathroom Remodeling Costs
+UPDATED: Read our most up-to-date Fairfield County Kitchen Remodeling Costs and Bathroom Remodeling Costs

 Creating a budget for a renovation is unique to every project; the many variables, from your own taste for materials and quality of work to whether you are changing the layout or are moving plumbing or gas lines in a kitchen or bathroom, all factor into the equation.